Can I drive a 10-passenger van in Japan with an international driving permit under the Geneva Convention?”

 Foreign driver's licenses valid in JapanIf you have a driver's license issued in Switzerland, Germany, France, Belgium, ...

-Under Japanese traffic laws, any vehicle with a seating capacity of 10 passengers or fewer can be driven with a standard driver’s license (Category B).
-That means even the popular Toyota Hiace (10-seater model) can be legally driven by foreign drivers in Japan.
+According to Japanese traffic laws, vehicles with a seating capacity of 8 to 10 passengers can be driven with the correct driver’s license category.
+This means that even the popular Toyota Hiace (8-seater or 10-seater model) can be legally driven by international travelers in Japan—provided you have the right license.

-Why the Toyota Hiace Is Perfect for Road Trips in Japan
+Why the Toyota Hiace Is Ideal for Road Trips in Japan

-• Spacious interior with comfortable seating for up to 10 passengers
+• Comfortable seating for up to 10 passengers – perfect for large families or group travel

-How to Rent a 10-Seater Van in Tokyo
+How to Rent an 8–10 Seater Van in Tokyo

-A Complete Guide to the Toyota Hiace – Perfect for Families and Group TravelWhy Rent a 10-Seater Van in Tokyo?Getting ar...
+A Complete Guide to the Toyota Hiace – Perfect for Families and Group TravelWhy Choose an 8 or 10-Seater Van in Tokyo?Ge...

 Drive in Japan with Confidence|Support Services from ASAHI MOTORS